duckdb/duckdb_spatial/README.md

 # How do I get it?

 ## Through the DuckDB CLI
 You can install the extension for DuckDB v0.7.1 through the DuckDB CLI like you would do for other first party extensions.
-Simply execute: ```sql INSTALL spatial; LOAD spatial```!
+Simply execute: ```INSTALL spatial; LOAD spatial```!

 ## Development builds
 You can also grab the lastest builds directly from the CI runs or the release page here on GitHub and install manually.